newbreedofgeek/react-stepzilla/README.md

 - all node source is in src/main.js
 - you need to install dependencies first `npm install`
 - make any changes and run `npm run build` to transpile the jsx into `dist`
-- the transpilation is run as a auto pre-publish task so it should usually be up to date when consumed via npm
+- the transpilation is run as an auto pre-publish task so it should usually be up to date when consumed via npm

 ### run and view example in browser
 A full example is found in the `src/examples` directory.